zaproxy/zap-api-docs/source/includes/explore.md

 $ curl "http://localhost:8080/JSON/AjaxSpider/action/stop/?apikey=<ZAP_API_KEY>"
 ```

-Use the Ajax Spider if you have applications which heavily dependent on Ajax or JavaScript.
+Use the Ajax Spider if you have applications which heavily depend on Ajax or JavaScript.
 The Ajax Spider allows you to crawl web applications
 written in Ajax in far more depth than the traditional Spider.You should also use the traditional Spider as well for complete coverage
 of a application (e.g. to cover HTML comments).